 There are many different arguments Price uses to dismiss the reliability of the gospels.
 One of his more creative ideas is based on the names of individuals in the gospel narratives.
 There are four instances where Price characterizes gospel narratives as fictional due to what he believes are highly allegorical names.
 In Chapter 5, he states that “we ought to catch the hint that [the story of Jesus raising Jairus’ daughter from the dead] is fictional, as the name ‘Jairus’ means ‘He will awaken’” (p.
 152).
 He uses similar arguments in Chapter 6:

 Jesus’ second encounter with a tax collector may be no more historical, especially as the name ‘Zacchaeus’ is just too good to be true for this character.
 It is based on the Aramaic zakki, ‘to give alms’… Is it a coincidence that Nicodemus (whose name means ‘ruler of the people’) is said in John 3:1 to be ‘a ruler of the Jews’?
 Is it a coincidence that Martha, the hostess of Luke 10:38, has a name meaning ‘Lady of the House’?
 Is it a coincidence that the tax collector who is about to liquidate his holdings on behalf of the poor is called ‘Zacchaeus’?”(p.
 170)While it is true that the name “Martha” probably has Aramaic origins meaning “mistress”, Price’s other assertions are more questionable.
 Nicodemus doesn’t exactly mean “ruler of the people”; it actually means “conqueror” or “victorious among his people” (the name is derived from the roots “nikos” = “victory” and “demos” = “people”).
 As for the name “Zacchaeus”, I found no evidence that it is related to the Aramaic “zakki” = “to give alms”.
 Instead, “Zacchaeus” is the Greek version of a Hebrew name meaning “pure”.
-Simarly, “Jairus” is Hebrew in origin and means “my light”, “to diffuse light” or “God enlightens” rather than “he will awaken”.
+Similarly, “Jairus” is Hebrew in origin and can mean ï¿½he will awakenï¿½ but can also mean “my light”, “to diffuse light” or “God enlightens”.
+And since it is not Jairus who `awakens', but his daughter, it's unclear how this name has significance, even it we assume it has the first meaning.
 Because Price doesn’t cite his sources for the etymology of these names, it’s unclear where his information comes from.
 If the derivations provided above are correct, it seems that declaring these narratives fictitious based on the names of the characters is unwarranted.

 Another fascinating claim made by Price relates to the miraculous catch of fish in John 21.
 In this account, Jesus appears to Peter, John, and several other disciples while they are fishing.
 He tells them to cast their net into the water and they pull out 153 fish.
 Despite numerous attempts at explanation by Christian commentators, the specification of the precise number of fish seems to have no doctrinal, symbolic, or theological significance whatsoever.
 In fact, many apologists have argued that the presence of these insignificant details may actually help to distinguish these stories as eyewitness accounts (see C.S.
 Lewis’ famous quote about the absence of the “realistic narrative” convention in ancient literature).
 Consequently, I was quite shaken to see the very compelling explanation that Price gives for the number of fish:

 This [story] has been borrowed from the lore of Pythagoras… The element of counting the fish makes sense only in the Pythagorean original, where the vegetarian sage’s supernormal wisdom enabled him to intuit the exact number.
 And the number itself?
 It turns out to be one of the ‘triangular’ numbers venerated by the mathematically astute Pythagoreans. (p.
 158)As I said, the plausibility of this argument was quite challenging to me.
 However, there is a major problem with it that Price fails to mention.
 Although most scholars (that is, non-evangelical scholars) date the Gospel of John to approximately 100 A.D., Price takes the view that it may have been written “in the late second century C.E.” (p.
 38).
 Although I’ll come back to this issue later, let’s assume Price’s dating for the Gospel of John is correct.
 The difficulty of Price’s theory is that the biography of Pythagoras from which this story purportedly comes was written by Iamblichus in 300 A.D.!
 In other words, the author of John writing in “200 A.D.” (assuming Price’s dating) borrowed a story from Iamblichus who lived 100 years later.
 Price might argue that the story of Pythagoras’ miraculous catch of fish originated with Pythagoras himself in 500 B.C. and that Iamblichus was merely the first to write it down.
-But then he would be arguing that John, writing in “200 A.D.” about the events of Jesus’ life in 30 A.D. borrowed his story from oral legends about Pythagoras, who lived in 500 B.C., which were later accurately recorded by Iamblichus in 300 A.D.
-Isn’t it far more likely that the Pythagoras story was borrowed from John?
+But then he would be arguing that John, writing in “200 A.D.” about the events of Jesus’ life in 30 A.D. borrowed his story from oral legends about Pythagoras, who lived in 500 B.C.
+There are several reasons that this hypothesis seems far-fetched.
+First, the account in Iamblichus is actually quite dissimilar from the story of Jesus in John.
+In John's story, Jesus' disciples have fished all night and have caught nothing when Jesus appears to them and tells them to cast their nets into the water.
+They miraculously haul in 153 fish.
+In contrast, in Iamblichus' story, Pythagoras encounters fishermen who have already hauled in a catch.
+They promise to do whatever he commands if he can predict the correct number, which he miraculously does.
+Being a vegetarian, he then commands then to throw the fish back into the sea and -even more miracously- the fish are all still alive.
+Compared side by side, the main similarity between these two miracle stories is that they involve fishermen catching fish.
+Second, althought the number 153 is indeed one of the triangular numbers discovered by the Pythagoreans, that fact is only very weak evidence that John's story was derived from a Pythagorean original.
+The Pythagoreans were, after all, mathematicians and discovered many classes of numbers besides the triangular numbers, including prime numbers and squares.
+If we consider all the numbers between 1 and 200, there are 19 triangular numbers, 46 prime numbers, and 14 squares.
+Consequently, if we choose a number between 1 and 200 entirely at random, there is roughly a 40-percent chance that it will be a number 'revered' by the Pythagoreans, which is hardly strong evidence that any story containing such a number has some Pythagorean origin.
+Perhaps most amazing of all is the fact that Iamblichus' story does not actually mention a number!
+Price's suggestion of borrowing is based on the speculation that there is some story about Pythagoras which does mention the number 153 and which could then be copied by John.
+However, we have no independent evidence that such a story ever existed.
+Lastly, it's worth considering the implausibility of the borrowing scenario: John, in search of a good miracle story, latches onto a story about Pythagoras accurately intuiting the number of a fish in a catch, which are miraculously still alive when he orders to be thrown back into the sea.
+John decides to insert Jesus into this story, but alters it so that the fishermen are Jesus' disciples, the catch itself is miraculous, the fish are not thrown back afterward, and Jesus makes no prediction about the number.
+Yet, despite all these alterations, John somehow forgets to remove the detail about the exact number of fish (which only exists in the hypothetical Pythagorian legend Price envisions), even though it no longer has any significance in the Jesus version of the story.
+Given all of these difficulties, isn't it far more likely that the vague simliarity between John and Iamblichus' stories are mere coincidence?

 There are numerous other cases where the borrowings that Price cites are substantially anachronistic.
 For instance, Price cites several rabbinical works (p.
 172-174) to show that the gospels are incorrect in portraying the Pharisees as opposed to Jesus’ association with repentant sinners.
 Price argues that, in contradiction to the gospel reports, “rabbinic Judaism venerates holy men who associated with sinners as Jesus is said to have done” (p.
 172).
 However, the works he cites are Rabbi Zera in Sanhedrin 37 (c.
 325 A.D.) and the Aboth of Rabbi Nathan (compiled between 700-900 A.D.), which were written 100-200 and 600-800 years after the gospels, respectively.
 The rabbinic parallel to Jesus parable of the Prodigal Son cited by Price (p.
 174) is from Pesikta Rabbati (c.
 845 A.D.) and the parallel to the Workers in the Vineyard (p.174) is from the Jerusalem Talmud (compiled in the 3rd and 4th centuries A.D.).
 Remember that according to Price’s own dating, the gospels were all written by “the late second century A.D.” (p.
 38).
 Presumably, Price is not accusing Jesus of some kind of prophetic plagiarism but is instead trying to make the case that the gospel writers borrowed their stories from contemporary rabbis.
 However, can we really assert the priority of the rabbinic tradition given that the written records were compiled a minimum of one hundred years after the writing of the gospels (according to Price’s own timeline)?
 The most egregious example that I found is in Chapter 7, where we find the following statement: